bacalhau-project/bacalhau/docs/about-bacalhau/architecture.md

 If we submit a job with a volume of type “ipfs” to both executors - it should result in the docker executor using the “IPFS posix” storage provider and the WASM executor using the “IPFS library” provider.

-As such - an executor implementation will “contain” the storage providers it can operate with and they are loosely coupled (the IPFS posix/library storage providers can be used across multiple executors where appropriate).
+As such - an executor implementation will contain the storage providers it can work with and they are loosely coupled e.g. the IPFS posix & library storage providers can be used across multiple executors where appropriate.

 ### Verifier (interface)

 The verifier takes over once the executor has run the job.
-Its main two tasks is to check the results produced by the executor (against results produced by other nodes) and to transport those results back to the client somehow.
+Its main two tasks are to check the results produced by the executor (against results produced by other nodes) and to transport those results back to the requester node.

 How the results are checked depend on the nature of the job.
-For example - if the job is deterministic - the “check the hash of the results are the same” verifier can be used but if the job is non-deterministic, another approach must be used.
+For example - if the job is deterministic - the “deterministic hash” verifier can be used but if the job is non-deterministic, another approach must be used.

-The job will state which verifier to use and there are currently the following verifier implementations:
+The verifier exists on both the compute node and requester node - the task of the compute node verifier is to produce a “verification proposal” based on having run a job.
+The task of the requester node verifier is to collate the proposals from the various compute nodes and when enough proposals have arrived - to decide on which compute nodes have actually performed the work.
+Once it has decided - it will emit events to the network “accepting” or “rejecting” the verification proposals.

-- noop - does nothing and just returns the local folder given to it as the "results" (useful for tests)
+### Publisher (interface)

-- ipfs - publishes the results to ipfs so the client / requester can download the files produced by the job
+Once verification has been complete - the publisher will handle uploading the raw results to a place that clients can read from.
+It’s important to make a distinction between verification proposals and published results.
+Before verification has happened - the published results need to remain private between the compute node that ran the job and the requester node looking after that job.
+This is to prevent compute nodes simply copying the results produced by other nodes.

-Note: currently neither of these verifiers actually perform any verification.
-They are concerned only with transporting the results.
-However, this will be used when the WASM executor is introduced in a future release.
+The publisher interface is responsible for uploading the local folder of results to somewhere that can be read by the rest of the world.
+The default publisher is either Estuary (if an API key has been provided) or IPFS.
+In both cases - the published results of a job will end up on IPFS with a cid that can be used to read them.
+If Estuary is used as the publisher then the results will also end up on Filecoin.